India to become fastest growing large economy in 2018: Report

-India will overtake China to be the fastest growing large economy in 2018 and the country's equity market will become the fifth largest in the world, says a report.
+New Delhi, Jan 21 (PTI) India will overtake China to be the fastest growing large economy in 2018 and the countrys equity market will become the fifth largest in the world, says a report.

 According to a Sanctum Wealth Management report, when the rest of the world offers low growth and insufficient structural change, India, by contrast, is seen as a reforming economy with the prospect of strong long-term growth.